 Similarly a lowering of interest rates may encourage the expansion of basic industry; but it also will encourage the expansion of well-intentioned but not well-thought-out innovations, the number of bankruptcies, etc. What is needed is the egalitarian shift in incomes, that will compensate for the previous and shorter anti-egalitarian shift, and will produce the things that people really need and can learn to purchase.
 [CWL 15, 141 ftnt 198]

-- The theory of Functional Macroeconomic Dynamics consists of a unified set of relations among several distinct but interrelated functional velocities and accelerations of products and money payments.
-Interest payments and interest rates are merely two-among-several payments and rates contained in the unified set of functional relations of the overall functioning process.
-As such, they are not more sacred (or “magical”) than any other payments or rates.
+- The normative theory of Functional Macroeconomic Dynamics consists of a unified set of relations among several distinct but interrelated functional velocities and accelerations of product flows and normatively correlated money payments.
+Interest payments and interest rates are merely one-among-several payments and rates contained in the unified set of functional relations of the overall functioning process.
+As such, they are ubiquitous and implicitly or explicitly present in every transaction; they are not more sacred (or “magical”) than any other payments of money, for example for energy or transportation.
 Their manipulation is not the one and only golden lever.
 In practice, an empowered central authority could, as it does by inept and counterproductive manipulation of the market interest rate, dictatorially and artificially manipulate the market pricing of materials, freight, labor services, legal services, managerial services, completed products, or whatever to force a particular distortion of the market pricing of a particular element.
 Thus, an exogenous and artificial force – upon any supply factor – would cause an associated strain in the allocational price-quantity system.
 It would distort the technical relations of the production process, misplace so as to misallocate factors of production, and perhaps generate black markets to return prices to their normal level.